nk-gujjar/Buffalo-re-identification/README.md

 ---

-For any queries or collaboration requests, feel free to reach out to the authors.
+For any queries or collaboration requests, feel free to reach out to the me.